aperdomo/app-template/README.md

 - An app service layer that is using Laravel 11.x
   - ... and is using Apache as a web server.
-- A frontend layer using React.
+- A separate frontend layer using React.
   - ... and is using Vite as a frontend build tool.
 - A MySQL database.

-When initally built, the Laravel application should be accessible at:
+When initially built, the Laravel application should be accessible at:

 ```apacheconf
 http://localhost:8000